mvolkmann/blog/src/swift/CoreData.md

 Another approach is to uncheck the "Use Core Data" checkbox and set up use of Core Data manually.
-The steps to do this are shown later.

 ## "Use Core Data" Option